-In June 2014 we received a subpoena from the U.S. Department of Justice (the "DOJ") requesting documents in relation to a purported criminal investigation the DOJ is conducting regarding BTG International, Inc.'s LC Bead $^{\circ}$ product beginning in 2003.
+In June 2014 we received a subpoena from the U.S. Department of Justice (the "DOJ") requesting documents in relation to a criminal and civil investigation the DOJ is conducting regarding BTG International, Inc.'s LC Bead® product beginning in 2003.
 RITA Medical Systems and AngioDynamics, Inc., after its acquisition of RITA, was the exclusive distributor of LC Beads in the United States from 2006 through December 31, 2011.
 We are cooperating fully with this investigation and at this time are unable to predict its scope, duration or outcome.
+We are unable at this time to reasonably estimate the amount or range of any loss, although it is possible that the amount of such loss could be material.
+In accordance with ASC 450, "Contingencies," or "ASC 450," no amount in respect of any potential liability in this matter, including for penalties, fines or other sanctions, has been accrued in the consolidated financial statements.